The Search For Alien Life On Distant Planets Might Have Just Gotten A Whole Lot Easier

 That’s a whole lot of planets to search for possible alien life.

-[Featured image by European Southern Observatory/Getty Images]
+[Featured Image by European Southern Observatory/Getty Images]